Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * History

+2006.3.3 (Ver 4.29)
+  - added the background color of text matches the background color of screen.
+And added "Always use Normal text's BG" checkbox on Window setup dialog.
+And also added UseNormalBGColor entry in teraterm.ini file.
+Special thanks to 337.

 2006.2.24 (Ver 4.28)
   - changed the compiler to Visual Studio 2005 Standard Edition.
   - replaced stricmp() to _stricmp().